Enhancing Distributional Stability among Sub-populations: METHOD

-\end{small} Given that it is hard to directly solve Equation \ref{equ:objective}, we give up the requirement of a prescribed amount $\delta$ of distributional invariance, and instead focus on the Lagrangian penalty problem: \begin{small}
+Following the approximation techniques typically adopted in robust learning \citep{IRM, Certifying}, we give up the requirement of a prescribed constraint $\delta$ of distributional stability, and instead focus on the Lagrangian penalty problem, which also corresponds with our theoretical results in Theorem \ref{theorem:bound}.

-\end{small} where $\mathbb{I}(\cdot;\cdot)$ denotes the Shannon Mutual Information.
-In Theorem \ref{theorem:guarantee}, we provide the invariance guarantees for our Lagrangian penalty problem in convex cases.
-Since both the regularizer and the mutual information are hard to deal with, especially for complicated models like neural networks, we design a framework to approximately optimize this problem, involving \textbf{two interactive stages}, namely: (\textbf{1}) Variation Exploitation and (\textbf{2}) Variation Elimination.
-The variation exploitation stage continuously picks the worst-case sub-population to reflect the undesired variant components wrongly contained in the current predictor, since their relationships with $Y$ vary a lot across sub-populations.
-And then the variation elimination stage utilizes such information to sweep them from the predictor via the invariance regularization.
-Notable that we deal with a tradeoff between the predictive power and the invariance in the variation elimination stage, instead of pursuing the strict invariance.